 a literal person separate from the Father and Son.
 But THEIR OWN Spirit.

 What did we learn earlier concerning the original meaning of the Spirit or Ghost?
-It means 'breath' or 'thought/mind'.
+It means 'breath' or 'mind/power'.

-So this verse is saying that the three which bear witness is God the Father, Jesus Christ the Son and the Holy Breath or Mind.
+So this verse is saying that the three which bear witness is God the Father, Jesus Christ the Son and the Holy breath/power.
 So logic tells us it is

-talking about the breath or mind of God and Jesus Christ, because it makes no sense that there is a 'Holy Breath' or 'Holy Mind' existing in of itself.
+talking about the power of God and Jesus Christ, because it makes no sense that there is a 'Holy Breath' or 'Holy Mind' existing in of itself.

 I cannot stress this enough.
 We must not create a doctrine from only a few verses that actually contradict the